Where are places to buy games or consoles in Waterford City?

 - Pricing, I can’t talk about it any more.. please for the love of god shop around.

-Some other choices
+Some other choices for gaming

 Smyths Toys – This toy store is located on the Tramore Road and should definitely not be ruled out.